-Medical providers have a legal responsibility to practice within accepted standards of care within the particular field of specialty of medicine that encompasses the treatment being rendered to the patient.
-If a medical practitioner departs from the accepted standards of care, and the departure results in injury or death, it is considered medical malpractice and the victim of the malpractice has the right to pursue legal action.
+Medical providers have a legal responsibility to practice within accepted standards of care within the particular specialty of medicine that encompasses the treatment being rendered to the patient.
+If a medical practitioner departs from the accepted standards of care, and the departure results in injury or death, it is considered medical malpractice.
+The victim of the malpractice has the right to pursue legal action.

-If you or a loved one has suffered injury or death as the result of medical malpractice, contact our New Jersey medical malpractice attorneys for help with quality legal guidance.
-Medical malpractice is a challenging area of law and the prosecution of medical malpractice cases, in general, should be handled by law firms such as ours, that have the skill, experience, and resources to properly investigate and, if the case is appropriately supported by qualified medical experts, to pursue the case.
+If you or a loved one has suffered injury or death due to medical malpractice, contact our medical malpractice and negligence lawyers in Monmouth County, NJ, for quality legal guidance.
+Medical malpractice is a challenging area of law, and the prosecution of medical malpractice cases, in general, should be handled by law firms that have the skill, experience, and resources to properly investigate and, with the appropriate support from qualified medical experts, pursue the case.

-At the Cerussi & Gunn, P.C., we are very selective regarding the legal cases we accept and prosecute.
-Our lawyers carefully screen potential cases before deciding to file a lawsuit against a professional such as a physician, nurse, lawyer, pharmacist, or other medical professionals.
+At Cerussi & Gunn, P.C., we are very selective regarding the legal cases we accept and prosecute.
+Our lawyers that handle medical malpractice cases carefully screen potential cases before deciding to file a lawsuit against a professional such as a physician, nurse, pharmacist, or other medical professionals.
 The screening process includes:

-Our firm takes great pride in only prosecuting medical and other types of malpractice cases that we feel confident are supported by credible and objective medical evidence.
+Our firm takes great pride in only prosecuting medical malpractice cases that we feel confident are supported by credible and objective medical evidence.
 We also make certain that the firm’s reviewing medical experts are board-certified and that these physicians are giving honest and ethical reviews of the potential case.

-We only accept cases in which the harm to the patient resulted in serious personal injury, including birth injury, disability, or wrongful death.
-Our lawyers understand and place a priority on finding out why the medical event occurred and in helping to prevent other potential future acts of medical negligence.
+We only accept cases in which the harm to the patient resulted in serious personal injury, including birth injury, permanent disability, or wrongful death.
+Our lawyers understand and prioritize finding out why the medical event occurred and helping to prevent other potential future acts of medical negligence.

 We believe that our cases can change the way hospitals and doctors practice medicine.
 We want to make patient safety an important topic and priority.
-We also know how important it is for the injured person or the family of the decedent to be compensated for pain and suffering, medical bills and lost wages.
+We also know how important it is for the injured person or the decedent’s family to be compensated for pain and suffering, medical bills, and lost wages.

 Any action or omission that a reasonable and prudent physician would not have committed in the same or similar circumstances can constitute medical malpractice or medical negligence.
 Although there are many forms of medical malpractice, some are more common than others.

 Physicians must use a specific process when diagnosing patients.
 They must create a list of possible diagnoses based on the patient’s complaints and medical history.
-Then, they must use the process of eliminations to narrow down options until making the most accurate diagnosis.
+Then, they must use the process of elimination to narrow down the possible diagnoses until making the most accurate diagnosis.
 Misdiagnosis is the negligent failure to come to the correct diagnosis if another physician in the same position would have.

-Birth injuries are medical negligence if a doctor, nurse or surgeon negligently does something wrong during pregnancy, labor or delivery.
-If a doctor uses the incorrect birthing techniques during a complicated delivery, for example, and this injures the infant, it is medical malpractice.
+Birth injuries are medical negligence if a doctor, nurse, or surgeon negligently does something wrong during pregnancy, labor, or delivery.
+If a doctor uses incorrect birthing techniques during a complicated delivery, for example, and this injures the infant, it is medical malpractice.

-Medication errors can refer to a doctor prescribing the incorrect drug or dosage, a pharmacy incorrectly filling a prescription, or the administration of the wrong drug.
+Medication errors can refer to a doctor prescribing the incorrect drug or dosage, a pharmacy incorrectly filling a prescription, or administering the wrong drug.
 Medication errors can cause serious health problems, including overdoses and adverse drug interactions.

 Errors during surgery can be disastrous for a patient.
 If a surgeon makes a careless mistake, such as damaging a nerve or nicking an artery, the patient may suffer severe health complications.
-Common examples of operating room errors include operating on the wrong patient, performing the wrong surgery, puncturing an organ and leaving surgical tools inside the body.
+Common examples of operating room errors include:

 If our attorneys believe you have grounds for a medical malpractice claim in New Jersey, we can help you prove your case based on the required evidentiary standard.
 This standard is enough evidence to convince a jury that the defendant is more likely responsible for the injury than not (a preponderance of the evidence).